Procurement Ombudsman Regulations

 8 The Procurement Ombudsman shall determine whether to review a complaint referred to in subsection 7(1) within 10 working days after the filing of the complaint, and shall, without delay, notify the complainant and the contracting department of his or her decision and, at that time, provide that department with a copy of the complaint.

-(a) the contract, the award of which is the subject of the complaint, is not covered by any of the exemptions or exceptions in the Agreement, as defined in section 2 of the Agreement on Internal Trade Implementation Act, including those made under articles 1802 to 1806 of the Agreement, and is one to which the Agreement would apply if its value, as determined under article 505 of the Agreement, were not less than the amount set out in article 502 of the Agreement;
+(a) the contract, the award of which is the subject of the complaint, is not covered by any of the exceptions in the Agreement, as defined in section 2 of the Canadian Free Trade Agreement Implementation Act, including those made under articles 800, 801, 802, 809 and 1205.1 of that Agreement, and is one to which that Agreement would apply if its value, as determined under article 505 of that Agreement, were not less than the amount set out in article 504 of that Agreement;

 (b) the requirements set out in subsection 22.2(1) of the Act and section 7 have been met;